Burgundy 2015 En Primeur: Vintage Report

 Burgundy has certainly had its fair share of challenges over the last few years but the quality of the 2015s in the Côte d’Or is without question.
-We hope that the notes we have compiled will help you navigate the wonderful opportunities this vintage offers.
+We hope that the notes we have compiled in this booklet will help you navigate the wonderful opportunities this vintage offers.

 The Growing Season